mshahriarish/ONDEWO_task/README.md

 2. As the second example, I introduced a pre-trained character based embedding layer for the input.

-## What I Learned:

-This was my very first time to work in NLP.
-I found the topic fascinating and challenging.
-The field has great potential.
-However, it needs extensive work to achieve its high potential.
-I learned how to convert text to the numbers and later to the proper format to feed our neural network.
-I briefly became familiar with the problems that NLP experts face on a daily basis.
-I gathered some information regarding the architecture and type of networks and hidden layers that we need to use in this field.
-I found the experience satisfying and challenging.
-I would be happy to work in this field.

 ## To Do When I Have Time:

 1. Train the neural network using a GPU.